 Back to top

-Greg has a varied Television production background, and has been part of the Insight team for over 10 years.
+Greg has a varied content production background, and has been part of the Insight team for over 10 years.
 As the Media Manager, he assists broadcasters, producers and developers with creating digital strategies that generate a unique digital experience.
-Greg is also a Challenge Producer on The Amazing Race Canada (Season 5 & 6) and assists with the social strategies of many productions including Big Brother Canada, Never Ever Do This At Home , Canada Sings and The Amazing Race Canada.
+Greg is also a Challenge Producer on The Amazing Race Canada and assists with the social strategies of many productions including Big Brother Canada, Never Ever Do This At Home , Canada Sings and The Amazing Race Canada.

-Associate Producer - Senior Manager, Branded Content & Partnerships
+Associate Producer - Director, Branded Content & Partnerships

 Back to top